SPRTZ-Finances/zpr-finances/README.md

     ##### PC
     - Download postgres from the [postgres website](https://www.postgresql.org/)
     - Run executable to install postgres on your machine
-    - In Git Bash run the following:
-        `psql -U postgres`
     - During the installation, `postgres` is the default superuser created
     - In a new terminal, use the following to create another superuser: